2022 Fargo-Moorhead Metropolitan

 Metro COG and it partnering agencies seek to continue to improve upon past planning efforts in order to make a safe, connected, equitable, and welcoming bicycle and pedestrian experience for all users.

-The Fargo-Moorhead Metropolitan Bicycle & Pedestrian Plan Update began in June of 2021 and is planned for completion in July of 2022.
+The Fargo-Moorhead Metropolitan Bicycle & Pedestrian Plan Update began in June of 2021 and was completed in late 2022.